ParisX1/Leetcode-Easy-Collection-in-C/README.md

 Notes / references for various algorithms below.

+## Valid Anagram
+Is one string the anagram of another.

+### Key Features
+* Implements a polynomial hashing for each char.
+We loop over each string and add/sub the hashing values at string1[i], string2[i] so that the resulting sum is zero if the two strings are valid anagrams.

 ## Hamming Distance
-Take two ints and calculate where the values differ in the binary representation
+Take two ints and calculate where the values differ in their binary representations.

 ### Key Features
 * Uses bit shifting